ablomm/ablomm-cpu/docs/setup.md

 ## Binaries

-Binaries can found in the [releases page](https://github.com/ablomm/ablomm-cpu/releases).
+x86_64 Linux binaries can found in the [releases page](https://github.com/ablomm/ablomm-cpu/releases).
 These binaries will not work with the scripts.